AllenInstitute/mmc_gene_mapper/README.md

-This code provides a tool to map genes from one species/authority (where by "authority" we mean an institution like ENSEMBL or NCBI) to another species/authority using documented cross-authority and crosss-species (orthologous) equvialencies.
+This code provides a tool to map genes from one species/authority (where by "authority" we mean an institution like ENSEMBL or NCBI) to another species/authority using documented cross-authority and crosss-species (orthologous) gene equvialencies.
 This code was originally written to allow users to map data collected from an arbitrary species to the species-specific cell type taxonomies supported by the Allen Institute's [MapMyCells](https://portal.brain-map.org/atlases-and-data/bkp/mapmycells)